Suggestions

 ISSN: 1808-8694

-The Brazilian Journal of Otorhinolaryngology aims to provide timely information for physicians and scientists focused on otorhinolaryngology and head and neck disorders, including contemporary, ethical, clinically relevant information in:
+Official Publication of the Brazilian Association of Otorhinolaryngology and Cervicofacial Surgery (ABORL-CCF).
+The Brazilian Journal of Otorhinolaryngology: Neck and Head Surgery aims to provide timely information for physicians and scientists focused on otorhinolaryngology and head and neck disorders, including contemporary, ethical, clinically relevant information in:

 - General otolaryngology;